School of Education Annual Reporting Measures

 Program Completers in the P-12 Classroom: A measure of teacher effectiveness

 The following table and line graphs show completer teacher effectiveness data.
 These summarize the evaluation of Rockhurst University (RU) program completers from the Missouri First-Year Educator Survey completed by Teachers’ Principals with comparison to evaluations of state-wide EPP program completers (MO).
 The survey includes questions aligned to each Missouri Teacher Standard.
 All surveys are scored on the following five-point scale: Strongly Agree (5); Agree (4); Neutral (3); Disagree (2); Strongly Disagree (1).
 In 2018, we recognized the data collected by the state was limited since many of our completers teach outside of MO public schools, For example, only 336% of our Rockhurst completers were employed in Missouri public schools during the 2019-20221 timeframe; thus, Missouri public school data below is limited, and so we began collecting additional data.
 To obtain a more complete data set, we collected (and continue to collect) the same data from principals of our completers in public schools out of the state as well as parochial and private schools.
-Results from this additional group, starting Spring 2019, are included below.
+Results from this additional group, which we started collecting in Spring 2019, are included below.

 Completers' Indicators of Teaching Effectiveness